joftius/habits/README.md

 - Track habits that progress toward goals
 - Periodically adjust (not too often)

 Throughout this guide there are expandable sections with additional explanations or examples.
-I suggest reading through without expanding any of them at first, and then coming back to dive deeper in any section as you wish.
+These extra credit sections look like the two lines below and **you can expand them by clicking on them, but I suggest reading through without expanding any of them at first**.
+You can come back afterward to dive deeper in any section as you wish, perhaps when doing a periodic adjustment after the first week or month of tracking.

 <details>
   <summary>On most days we’ll just be practicing our habits, so why do we need these other levels of goals and values?</summary>